 $whoami

-I am a PhD candidate at Virginia Tech's Bradley Department of Electrical & Computer Engineering.
+I am a member of AWS product security team.
+I earned my doctorate from Virginia Tech's Bradley Department of Electrical & Computer Engineering.
 My academic journey began with a Bachelor's degree in Electrical and Electronic Engineering from BUET, followed by a Master's degree from Auburn University.
 My primary focus lies in the security aspects of hardware and embedded systems, where I explore both potential vulnerabilities and the development of robust defenses.
-I am a member of the FoRTE-Research group (computer science), directed by Dr. Matthew Hicks, where I am engaged in the following three research strands:
+I am a former member of the FoRTE-Research group (computer science), directed by Dr. Matthew Hicks, where I was engaged in the following three research strands:

 Hardware-Oriented System Security: My interest in system-level security from a hardware perspective focuses on how physical and electrical phenomena such as device aging, process variation, timing behavior, and power consumption that can manifest into system-level vulnerabilities or create opportunities to leverage non-deterministic properties for security primitive design.